sikandarr/toy-robot/README.md

 1. Download the latest release.

-2. To build the application issue the following commands from the root of the project's folder
+2. To run the tests and build the application issue the following commands from the root of the project's folder:

 > ```gradlew build```

+This will create a runnable JAR file in the ``PROJECT_ROOT/build/lib``

+3. You can then run the JAR using the following command:

+>  ```java -jar :path-to-jarfile```

+The above will run the application in interactive mode where you can issue the program's commands on the console; you can provide the name of the file conatining a list of commands as input to the program with the following command:

+> ``` java -jar :path-to-jarfile :path-to-inputfile```